 In Central Vietnam, each piece of Banh beo is served in a small dish, you will have to use a spoon or bamboo stick to scrape it out of the dish and dip it in fish sauce.
 However, in South Vietnam, you will usually see all the pieces taken out of the mold, placed on one dish, and served with a mung bean paste along with shrimp flakes.

 Hue beef noodle soup is famous from the South to the North, you can see it is sold everywhere, but only in the dreamy Hue City can you feel the full flavor and unique taste.

-The noodles are thick, round, and white along with tender slices of beef tenderloin, a sweet and fragrant broth; sometimes some pork is also added in your soup, creating a flavor you may not forget.
+The noodles are thick, round, and white along with tender slices of beef tenderloin, a sweet and fragrant broth; sometimes some pork is also added to your soup, creating a flavor you may not forget.
 Once you have tried it, you would hardly find the same taste anywhere else.
 This specialty is recommended because it is good for health with high nutrition.
-You can eat at breakfast, lunch or dinner at restaurants or small local vendors.
+You can have it for breakfast, lunch, or dinner at restaurants or small local vendors.

-Speak of the ancient town of Hoi An, besides the architectures, everyone would think of the famous Cao Lau, which is considered the pride of local and cultural cuisine here.
+Speaking of the ancient town of Hoi An, besides the architecture, everyone would think of the famous Cao Lau, which is considered the pride of local and cultural cuisine here.
 This dish is special from its name to the way of making it.
 In order to have a silky yet a bit chewy and tough noodle, it is necessary to go through many complicated stages.